Paradiski

 Why ski at Paradiski?

 One of Paradiski's main assets is its unlimited and unique playground, with 425 km of pistes for all levels of skier, from beginner to expert.
-What's more, the Paradiski area boasts fast, modern and efficient lifts.
+Moreover, the Paradiski area boasts fast, modern and efficient lifts.

-The latest ski lifts carry large numbers of passengers every hour, and with the Paradiski Yuge app you can track peak times in real time on your mobile phone.
+The latest ski lifts carry large numbers of passengers every hour, and the Paradiski Yuge app allows you to track peak times in real-time on your mobile phone.

 The most impressive lift of all is the Vanoise Express.
-With a speed of 45 km/h, it crosses the 1,824-metre massif linking the resorts of La Plagne and Les Arcs/Peisey-Vallandry in just 4 minutes!
+With a speed of 45 km/h, it crosses the 1,824-metre massif, linking La Plagne and Les Arcs/Peisey-Vallandry resorts in just 4 minutes!
 Its double-decker cabins can accommodate 188 passengers and have a glass floor.
 This means you can enjoy a bird's eye view 380 metres above the valley and take in the incredible panorama of the legendary Alpine peaks.

 Another of the resort's strengths is its excellent snow cover!
 With 70% of the pistes at an altitude of over 2000 metres, you're guaranteed a beautiful white coat for most of the season.
-The rest of the time, the snow cannons that cover 323 hectares of the resort are there to help.
+The rest of the time, the snow cannons covering 323 hectares of the resort help.

 In a few figures, Paradiski is